 While the polygraph has generally been considered “junk science” by courts, the perception of the validity of the science behind the polygraph is becoming more accepted.
 Whether polygraphs will be allowed in Nebraska in the future has yet to be determined.

 Regardless of current admissibility of polygraphs in Nebraska courts, in some instances they still may be used to convince a prosecutor not to file charges or dismiss charges if there is other evidence supporting the defendant’s innocence.

-If you have been falsely accused of a crime and think you want to take a polygraph, contact the attorneys at Berry Law Firm to discuss your options.
+If you have been falsely accused of a crime and think you want to take a polygraph, contact the attorneys at Berry Law to discuss your options.